Controlled burns to be undertaken between June and September (Thursday, 30 May 2013)

-All recreation trails at Mt Joyce Recreation Park, Wyaralong Dam, have been re-opened.
+All recreation trails at Mt Joyce Recreation Park, Wyaralong Dam, are open.
 These trails have recently been repaired following damage incurred as a result of the extreme weather conditions experienced in early 2013.

 Please note that the Skills Area and FourCross track at Mt Joyce remain closed due to slope stability issues.